joescii/lift-ng/README.md

 }
 ```

 This `renderIfNotAlreadyDefined` returns a `scala.xml.NodeSeq`.
-Hence you will need to add script tags to your target HTML page(s) for the services as well as some plumbing from this plugin.
+Hence you will need to add script tags to your target HTML page(s) for the services as well as some plumbing from this module.

 ```html
 <!-- The angular library (manually) -->